ibm-cloud-docs/assistant/getting-started.md

 ## Next steps
 {: #next-steps}

 This tutorial is built around a simple example.
 For a real application, you'll need to define some more interesting intents, some entities, and a more complex dialog that uses them both.
+If you have a workspace that you built with the publicly-available version of the service, you can import it into your Beta instance as a new skill, and review how your existing training data and dialog function in the Beta environment.
 As traffic increases, you can use the tools provided in the **Improve** tab to analyze real conversations between your assistant and users, and identify areas for improvement.

 - Complete follow-on tutorials that build more advanced dialogs.
 Add standard nodes with the [Building a complex dialog](tutorial.html) tutorial or learn about slots with the [Adding a node with slots](tutorial-slots.html) tutorial.
 - Check out more [sample apps](sample-applications.html) to get ideas.